herimedia/norconex-committer-elasticsearch-rest/README.md

 ## Status

 Though we are using this library in production, it is not currently tested by an automated test suite.
 Proceed with caution!

+This project is not currently deployed to any central repository.
+You must build it manually.
+Nor does a hosted documentation exist (other than this README).

 ## Usage / Configuration